IdioticProgramApe/IdioticProgramApe.github.io/docs/notes/how-to-setup-github-page.md

 * [jekyllthemes.io](https://jekyllthemes.io/)

 Finally I chose the simple theme called [just-the-docs](https://github.com/just-the-docs/just-the-docs) to start with.
 Normally the installation is well documented, just need to check the guide.

+#### Configure Theme

+For my theme, they provided some specific params described in [here](https://just-the-docs.github.io/just-the-docs/docs/configuration/).

+It should be the same for other themes, if not, use _config.yaml from their Github repo as a start is not a bad choice.

 > Remarks:
 >